Korea and the Taft-Katsura Agreement

 There shall be perpetual peace and friendship between the President of the United States and the King of Chosen and the citizens and subjects of their respective Governments.
 If other Powers deal unjustly or oppressively with either Government, the other will exert their good offices, on being informed of the case, to bring about an amicable arrangement, thus showing their friendly feelings…..”

-When we read the text of Article I it’s clear the 1882 Treaty of Friendship was not a mutual defense pact.
+When we read the text of Article I it’s clear the 1882 Treaty of Friendship was not a mutual defence pact.
 Under this agreement America was in no way obligated to defend Korea from aggression as some Koreans maintain to this day.
 However, America did fail to honor this agreement on two key points of Article I.

-A clear violation of Article I was America’s refusal to “exert good offices” (any diplomatic relations) with Korea in 1905 when Chosun official requested aid from the Roosevelt Administration after the coerced Japan-Korea Protocol was forcefully enacted.
+A clear violation of Article I was America’s refusal to “exert good offices” (any diplomatic relations) with Korea in 1905 when Chosun official requested aid from the Roosevelt Adminstration after the coerced Japan-Korea Protocol was forcefully enacted.

 In the fall of 1905 King Kojong of Korea turned to the Americans for support.
 In October Kojong dispatched Homer J. Hulbert an American missionary teacher in Korea for nearly twenty years, to Washington with a letter asking President Roosevelt for help.
 When Hulbert met Secretary of State Elihu Root a week after the signing of the coerced Japan~Korea he was told there was nothing the United States could do about it.
 A cable from King Kojong, sent by Chefoo, claiming that the treaty had been signed under duress had little effect on the State Department which ordered the American legation in Seoul shut down.